rxdu/notes/docs/system/network/time-sync-using-ptp.md

     # if you get no errors starting the service
     $ sudo systemctl enable phc2sys.service
     ```

+    You will see phc2sys starts waiting for ptp4l as it the ptp4l service to set up everything in order for it to acquire the TAI-UTC offset properly.
+Proceed to the next step first.

 #### 2.4.3 Set up ptp clock master